 Juvenile idiopathic arthritis

-Juvenile idiopathic arthritis (JIA), previously known as juvenile rheumatoid arthritis or juvenile chronic arthritis, is a chronic inflammatory arthritis, that occurs in children under 16 years old.
-It is the most common autoimmune joint condition in children.
+Juvenile idiopathic arthritis (JIA), previously known as juvenile rheumatoid arthritis, is a chronic inflammatory arthritis, that occurs in children under 16 years old.

 In order to receive appropriate treatment, it is important to fully describe the nature of joint pain to the doctor, making sure to include information such as:

-- How long you have been experiencing joint inflammation and pain
+- How long the joint inflammation and pain has been noticeable

 - The location and severity of the pain